Hayabusa Gen III

 • Bi-Directional Quick Shifter

 Provides the ability to shift gears up or down quickly without the need to operate the clutch or throttle.
 Offering two modes, Mode 1 reacts more quickly to replicate racing-style response, while Mode 2 offers a lighter touch.
+The assist & slipper clutch functions of SCAS help ensure even smoother up and down shifts when using QS or manual clutch operation.

 Power Mode Selector